-Multi-grid sampling and learning: In the high-dimensional space, e.g. image space, the model can be highly multi-modal.
+Multi-grid sampling and learning: In the high-dimensional space, e.g., image space, the model can be highly multi-modal.
 The MCMC in general and the Langevin dynamics in particular may have difficulty traversing different modes and it may be very time-consuming to converge.
 A simple and popular modification of the maximum likelihood learning is the contrastive divergence (CD) learning [40], where we obtain the synthesized example by initializing a finite-step MCMC from the observed example.
-The CD learning is related to score matching estimator [46, 47] and auto-encoder [99, 91, 1].
+The CD learning is related to score matching estimator [46,47] and auto-encoder [1,91,99].
 Such a method has the ability to handle large training datasets via mini-batch training.
 However, bias may be introduced in the learned model parameters in that the synthesized images can be far from the fair examples of the current model.
-A further modification of CD is persistent CD [95], where at the initial learning epoch the MCMC is still initialized from the synthesized example of the previous epoch.
+A further modification of CD is persistent CD [95], where at the initial learning epoch the MCMC is still initialized from the observed examples, while in each subsequent learning epoch, the finite-step MCMC is initialized from the synthesized example of the previous epoch.
 The resulting synthesized examples can be less biased by the observed examples.
 However, the persistent chains may still have difficulty traversing different modes of the learned model.

-FIG. 14.
+Fig. 14.
 Synthesized images at multi-grids [24].
 From left to right: $4 \times 4$ grid, $16 \times 16$ grid and $64 \times 64$ grid.
 Synthesized image at each grid is obtained by 30 step Langevin sampling initialized from the synthesized image at the previous coarser grid, beginning with the $1 \times 1$ grid.